-This is assessed by a set assignment.
-In this unit you will learn the physical, intellectual and social developmental norms for children from one to five years.
+RO59: In this unit you will learn the physical, intellectual and social developmental norms for children from one to five years.
 You'll understand the importance of creating plans and providing different play activities to support children in their development.